Schlossparktheater-Altrossthal/Website/README.md

 This project contains the Next.js based theater website together with the Socket.IO realtime server.
 Both pieces always run inside the same Node.js process and the realtime API is exposed under `/realtime` (websocket path `/realtime/socket.io`).
+The published Docker images additionally ship an internal reverse proxy so external deployments only have to expose a single HTTP endpoint.

 ## Docker overview

-- `Dockerfile.dev` builds the development image that serves the Next.js app via the bundled dev server and mounts the realtime routes below `/realtime`.
+- `Dockerfile.dev` builds the development image that serves the Next.js app via the bundled dev server and proxies the realtime routes below `/realtime`.
 - `Dockerfile.prod` produces the production image with the statically built Next.js output.
-The runtime launches the combined server so the realtime API stays on the same host.
+The runtime launches the combined server and proxies it so the realtime API stays on the same host.

-Both images execute `scripts/start-combined-server.mjs`, which prepares Next.js and attaches the Socket.IO server to the same HTTP listener.
-The script configures `NEXT_PUBLIC_REALTIME_URL`, `NEXT_PUBLIC_REALTIME_PATH` and `REALTIME_SERVER_EVENT_PATH` automatically based on `REALTIME_BASE_PATH` (default `/realtime`).
+Both images execute `scripts/start-with-proxy.mjs`.
+The script first prepares Next.js via `scripts/start-combined-server.mjs`, attaches the Socket.IO server to an internal HTTP listener and then exposes it through a lightweight reverse proxy (default external port `3000`).
+During boot it configures `NEXT_PUBLIC_REALTIME_URL`, `NEXT_PUBLIC_REALTIME_PATH` and `REALTIME_SERVER_EVENT_PATH` automatically based on `REALTIME_BASE_PATH` (default `/realtime`).